The EU’s ‘Artificial Intelligence Act’ – New European Regulation of AI

 What does the future look like for the UK?

-The emergence of the EU AI Act is also significant for UK businesses, as the new EU law could provide a framework to inspire UK laws around the regulation of AI.
+The EU AI Act is also significant for UK businesses, as the new EU law could provide a framework to inspire UK laws around the regulation of AI.

 Becky White, Senior Data Protection & Privacy Solicitor comments: